Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

         - at the exterior edge of the Utility / Resource Hub
         - near the Atmosphere / Resource Recovery Room
         - connects to the utility hallway
-        - exterior connection for Mars atmosphere intake
+        - exterior connection to Mars atmosphere
-        - reachable for maintenance without passing through living areas
+        - reachable without passing through living areas

     ♡ includes:
         - exterior atmosphere intake